🔥 My NextJS Handbook

 Offload work to the backend or Edge functions.

-I used to process data on the client, which was dumb because the same logic could run on the server because sending the response.
+I used to process data on the client, which was dumb because the same logic could run on the server and send the response.

 Bad: Processing on the Client